translatingmlresearch/RCMLR/content/call-for-papers/_index.md

 * Communication strategies that promote responsible adoption and use
 * Community-centred approaches to AI communication in biomedical or clinical settings
 * Methods for conveying uncertainty and model limitations to biomedical researchers or clinicians
+* Studies of uptake or how ML tools are used in practice by biomedical researchers or clinicians
 * Barriers to responsible ML adoption in biomedical or clinical workflows

 ---